teachingaway/teachingaway.github.io/pages/litigation.md

 - - -

-## At the US Patent and Trademark Office
+## At the Administrative Courts of the US Patent and Trademark Office

 ### Trademark Litigation at the TTAB